byte4RR4Y/rock4se-image-builder/README.md

 # This script builds SD-Card images for the Radxa Rock 4 SE as it follows:
     - Building the rootfile system inside a docker container.
     - Installing the Kernel.
-    - Flash the u-boot bootloader and the root filesystem to create a bootable SD-Card image.
+    - Flash the u-boot bootloader and the root filesystem to the SD-Card image.

 # Installation:
 ----------------------